kemitchell/publictermspreamble/example.md

 - "Purchase Price" means $4,000.00.

-The terms of the Published Terms Preamble version 1.0.0, as published at https://preamble.obviousnda.org (Common Form fingerprint beginning "{insert the first six characters of the fingerprint for version 1.0.0}") is incorporated by reference.
+The terms of the Published Terms Preamble version 1.0.0, as published at https://preamble.obviousnda.org (Common Form fingerprint beginning "{insert the first six characters of the fingerprint for version 1.0.0}") are incorporated by reference.